If you’ve ever asked your pastor or Sunday school teacher, “Who wrote the Bible?” you probably got one of two responses:

 - “About 40 people wrote the Bible.”
 The individual books were written by many authors over many years in many places to many different people groups.

 - This is a list of authors the Bible identifies.
-I’ve also thrown in a few traditional candidates for anonymous works (like Moses, Ezra, and Matthew).
+I’ve also thrown in a few traditional candidates for anonymous works, like Moses, Ezra, and Matthew.
+For many of these books, the primary contributor is identified toward the beginning.
+For example, Paul often begins his letters with his own name (Romans 1:1, Ephesians 1:1).

-- There are more authors of the Bible than the 35 I’ve listed here.
+- There are more authors and editors of the Bible than the 35 I’ve listed here.
 For example, somebody wrote Judges, but we don’t know who.
-There really were around 40 authors of the Bible, but the Bible and tradition only call out around 35 by name.
+There were at least 40 contributors to the Bible (and that doesn’t even count the scribes who arranged source materials into the texts we have today), but the Bible and tradition only call out around 35 by name.

-- Ancient attribution and modern attribution aren’t even really in the same ball park.
+- When it comes to attributing works to authors, the ancient model and our modern ideas are rather different.
 For example, the book of Isaiah may have been partially composed and arranged by Isaiah’s disciples long after Isaiah’s death.
-But New Testament writers still refer to the words in the book as though they were Isaiah’s.
+But New Testament writers still refer to the words of the book as though they were all Isaiah’s.

 - I do not know who wrote Hebrews.